openafs/openafs/doc/process/howto-build-openafs.md

 - lex
 - yacc
 - install
-- perl (only to build the documentation)
+- perl and core modules

 The C compiler used must be capable of building kernel modules for the target platform.

+Perl and the perl core modules are required to generate documentation and run the post build unit tests.

 In addition to the above, the following tools are needed to build OpenAFS from a Git checkout: